aqaPayam/NakhBot/README.md

 This exception applies only to visibility off.

-Nakh cost:
+Nakh pricing:

-- Send Nakh: 2 credits
+- Send Nakh credit cost: 2 credits.
+- Send Nakh direct Telegram Stars price is configurable.
+- Direct Telegram Stars payment for Nakh does not create a FeatureUnlock.

 Pending Nakh payment cannot be completed or delivered if the sender becomes restricted, banned, or deleted before payment succeeds.